What Is a Listicle?

 Ranked Listicles

-The first type involves using an ordered list as its basis.
+The first type involves using an numbered list as its basis.
 For example, a list article with the theme “500 Greatest Songs of All Time According to Rolling Stones Magazine” is a ranked listicle.
 As well as the one named “The best hotels in Canada for Your Next Vacation”.

 Thematic Listicles